dominodatalab/r-package/README.md

 install.packages("domino")
 ```

-You can likewise manually obtain a tarball of the package and install it directly:
+You can likewise manually obtain a tarball of the package from CRAN and install it directly:

 ```
 R CMD install domino_X.Y.tar.gz